MinnPost/object-sync-for-salesforce/readme.txt

 == Changelog ==

+* 1.0.9 (2017-10-03)

+	* This fixes a bug in which upserting a custom post type would incorrectly create a standard post, rather than the desired custom post object.

 * 1.0.8 (2017-08-14)

 	* This checks a mapping's configured allowed sync triggers before queueing a record for pull processing, rather than as a part of the WordPress record's create or update.
 This resolves an issue.
 Thanks to GitHub user @charmoney for the report and the pull request.